alexpeachey/response_state/README.md

   def call(&block)
     # do some work
-    yield send_state :success
+    send_state :success
   end
 end
 ```

 You must implement a `call` method.

-Your call method should yield with a call to `send_state` which will create a `ResponseState::Response`.
+Your call method should return a call to `send_state` which will create a `ResponseState::Response`.

 The `send_state` method takes at a minimum a symbol representing the state.
 It optionally can also
 take a message and a context.
 The message by convention should be a string but there are no restrictions.